Vladislavlhp7/gradient_based_optimisation/report/report.md

     When $m = 1$, the algorithm is called **on-line** (i.e., stochastic) learning, whereas for $m = N$ it is called **batch** learning.
     In our work, we experimented with the following batch size values $m = \{1, 10, 100\}$.

+As requested, we track the convergence of the training process by plotting the loss and test accuracy over all epochs for learning rates $\eta = 0.1$ and batch sizes $m = 10$ in Fig. \ref{fig: 1.3}.
+We can see that there is a **rapid fall in the loss** function, and a corresponding **jump in the test accuracy** in the first epoch, which is caused by the large learning rate [@Goodfellow-et-al-2016].
+Furthermore, the training process is **stable** with a monotonically decreasing loss function, which demonstrates the theoretical correctness of the SGD implementation.
+Regarding the **generalization capability** of the model, we can see that the test accuracy
+**does not suffer from over-fitting**, as it is constantly increasing over the epochs, and reaches a value of $98$% at the last (i.e., tenth) epoch.

 \begin{figure}[h]
     \centering